SaaS Business Plan Template

 Marketing Plan

-Traditionally, a marketing plan includes the four P’s: Product, Price, Place, and Promotion.
+Traditionally, a detailed marketing plan includes the four P’s: Product, Price, Place, and Promotion.

 Price: Document the prices you will offer and how they compare to your competitors.
 Essentially in the product and price sub-sections of your marketing plan, you are presenting the services you offer and their prices.